ElmarJ/aliceheuff.com/src/index.md

     url: /portraits
     desc: "In my portaits I like to use a lot of bright colors and oilpaint is making the colors really popout.
-I'm inspired by photo's from the 1950-1960 from photographers like Ed van de Elkse and Vivian Sassen. "
+I'm inspired by photo's from the 1950-1960 from photographers like Ed van de Elkse and Vivian Mayer. "
     img: /img/painting1.jpeg
   - title: PartyTime!
     url: /party